Valkyrie (film): Filming

 Filming began on July 18, 2007, in Berlin.
 Production of Valkyrie was then estimated to have a budget of US$80 million, with two-thirds to be spent in Germany.
 The German Federal Film Fund issued €4.8 million (US$6.64 million) to United Artists to assist with production.
 The filmmakers received permission to film at Tempelhof International Airport's Columbia Haus, a former Nazi jail for political prisoners.
 Production also involved World War II planes with swastikas painted on the sides, practicing in the airspace above Brandenburg.
 Around 70 sets were built for the film.
 The filmmakers also shot on location at the former Reich Air Ministry Building and the exterior of the house at which von Stauffenberg stayed with his brother.

 A replica set of Hitler's Eastern Front Headquarters Wolf's Lair was constructed 60 km south of Berlin, though the headquarters' actual location was in modern-day northeastern Poland.
 It took twelve weeks to build.
 Filming took place in some of the houses that were used to hide the bombs in 1944.
 The interior of Hitler's Bavarian residence Berghof was replicated using film shot by Hitler's consort Eva Braun and designing models of furniture possessed by secretive collectors.
 The production also made use of surviving Nazi relics, including furniture used by the Reich Air Ministry and objects that once adorned Hitler's desk.
 Nazi symbols, the display of which is heavily restricted in Germany, were used at several locations; while the filmmakers gave forewarning to local residents, a passerby witnessing the use of swastikas during filming in Berlin filed an official complaint with the city.
 Similar charges were filed against the owners of sites set up to show Nazi displays for the film's production.
 Filming also took place at Babelsberg Studios.
 During filming on August 19, 2007, eleven people were hurt when the side panel of a truck they were riding broke, with one person requiring hospitalization.
 They demanded $11 million in compensation, rejecting a settlement offered by the studio.

 Before filming the scene of von Stauffenberg's execution at Bendlerblock, Tom Cruise led the cast and crew in holding a moment of silence "out of respect for the place and out of respect for the life achievement of these people who were executed there", according to actor Christian Berkel.
 After filming of the scene was completed, the footage was sent to be developed for the post-production process at a processing plant in Germany.
-The wrong chemical was accidentally used in development, damaging the film and requiring the crew to seek permission from the government to re-shoot the scenes.
+The wrong chemical was accidentally used in development, damaging some of the film and requiring the crew to seek permission from the government to re-shoot the scenes.
 Permission was granted and a spokesman for the film indicated the schedule and budget had not been affected.